Yeng Constantino: Personal life

-Constantino is the youngest of five siblings in the Constantino family.
+Constantino is the youngest of five siblings.
 She is a second cousin of television host and Pinoy Big Brother: Teen Edition Plus second big placer Robi Domingo.
-Her family was raised as a born-again Christian.
+Her family was raised as born-again Christians.

 By June 2013, Constantino began a relationship with Victor "Yan" Asuncion, a fellow musician and worship director at Victory Christian Fellowship.
-In March 2014, after nine months of dating, Constantino announced her engagement to Asuncion through an Instagram post.
+In March 2014 Constantino announced her engagement to Asuncion through an Instagram post.
 On February 14, 2015, the couple married at a resort in Tagaytay, Cavite.
-Since September 2015, both Constantino and Asuncion went on vegan diets.

-In 2022, it was revealed that Constantino was romantically linked to Korean-born Filipino television personality Ryan Bang in 2010.

 Career

 2006–07: Pinoy Dream Academy, career beginnings and Hawak Kamay

 On August 27, 2006, Yeng Constantino auditioned for the inaugural season of the singing competition Pinoy Dream Academy.
 In December, Constantino won the competition after garnering 697,648 votes (37.32%), becoming the first "Grand Star Dreamer", followed by Jay-R Siaboc as the first runner-up.

 After winning, Star Music launched Constantino's debut album entitled Salamat, containing 10 songs, seven of which were original compositions by Constantino.
 Her album reached Gold Record status two weeks after its release and then later went Platinum after a month, followed by a "3× Platinum Record" certification several months later.

-After the success of her multi-platinum debut album, Star Music produced Constantino's second album.
 On February 28, 2008, her second album, Journey was launched.
-The carrier single is "Ikaw Lang Talaga".
-The album contains 12 tracks, some of which were written by Yeng herself.
-The album reached Gold status after several months.
+The lead single is "Ikaw Lang Talaga".
+The album contains 12 tracks, some of which were written by Yeng.
+The album reached Gold status.

 Sometime in November 2008, Constantino became a member of the all-female group Y.R.S., a group composed of Constantino, Rachelle Ann Go and Sarah Geronimo that was a segment of ASAP '08 until its disbandment in March/April 2010 following Go's transfer to GMA Network.